β—† GrantMetric Research Team Β· Last Reviewed: June 2026 Β· Sources: Grants.gov Β· Federal Agency Portals

 Women-Owned Small Business (WOSB) Federal Contracting Program

-The WOSB Federal Contract Program sets aside federal contracts in industries where women-owned businesses are underrepresented.
-Certified WOSBs can compete for contracts in over 130 NAICS code categories with reduced competition.
-The set-aside threshold is $7 million for most contracts ($4 million for manufacturing).
+The WOSB Federal Contract Program sets aside specific federal contracts in industries where women-owned businesses are statistically underrepresented in federal procurement.
+Certified WOSBs can compete for these reserved contracts with a smaller pool of competitors.

 SBA Women's Business Centers (WBCs)